XanGo: Mismanagement allegations

 In 2009, the Utah Supreme Court allowed a Xango investor to proceed with a lawsuit that alleges corporate looting and mismanagement of millions of dollars by the Lehi supplements company's founders for their personal expenses including luxury cars and performance-enhancing medical treatments.
 The Utah Supreme Court overturned a 4th District Court ruling that dismissed a lawsuit filed in 2007 by Angel Investors LLC alleging Xango's founders took millions of dollars in personal loans from the company and paid themselves excessive salaries while wasting corporate assets.
-In 2010 XanGo settled with Angel Investors for an undisclosed amount of money.
+In 2010, XanGo settled with Angel Investors for an undisclosed amount of money.
 "Angel Investors, who had owned no more than 1 percent of the Lehi company, had charged in three lawsuits in Utah County that the founders deprived them of some of the return on their investment.
 The group cited such expenditures as $6,000 monthly auto allowances, family vacations and, in one case, $20,000 worth of home furnishings."
 The terms of the settlement were not disclosed.

-In 2013 Xango founder Bryan Davis filed a lawsuit accusing his partners of spying, threatening employees, falsifying distributor positions to siphon off funds, defrauding on Xango taxes and their personal taxes, falsifying records, changing credit card statements, charging as business expenses to purchase grand pianos, vacations, home renovations, landscaping, electronics, expensive bicycles, scooters, and for CEO Aaron Garrity, an open expense account for one mistress.
+In 2013, Xango founder Bryan Davis filed a lawsuit accusing his partners of spying, threatening employees, falsifying distributor positions to siphon off funds, defrauding on Xango taxes and their personal taxes, falsifying records, changing credit card statements, charging as business expenses to purchase grand pianos, vacations, home renovations, landscaping, electronics, expensive bicycles, scooters, and for CEO Aaron Garrity, an open expense account for one mistress.

 According to the lawsuit, Garrity embezzled hundreds of thousands of dollars in assets from the company, writing off clothing, medical enhancements, jewelry, event tickets, bicycles, electronics and chartered planes and vacations as business expenses.
 CFO Nate Brown set up secret founder accounts for Garrity and others to allow them to improperly spend Xango assets.

-Davis also alleges in the lawsuit that Garrity's assistant, Andrea Waterfall, with whom he was in a relationship, had a company credit card that she used for personal expenses, and that Garrity sent in fraudulent expense reports.

-Other allegations include Garrity using power and influence as a founder to threaten Xango employees into turning a blind eye to his theft and instituting what he termed a “culture of giving” at Xango meaning that founders and employees Garrity determined were in his good graces could use an unlimited amount of Xango assets for their personal benefit.
+Garrity's attorney refuted the claim, saying the allegations are to help Davis inflate his share holdings for a greater profit.